-But the presentation of a retro washed “Denim” cardboard outer carton and a similar treatment on the voluptyous bottle, with a splashy, jeweled top complete with a wide cold collar at the bottom of the topper, and dangles of chain tassel, a tiny sparkling crystal bead, and a golden leap charm, make this gussied up enough for bottle collectors of any and every age (and I say, gender).
+But the presentation of a retro washed “Denim” cardboard outer carton and a similar treatment on the voluptuous bottle, with a splashy, jeweled top complete with a wide cold collar at the bottom of the topper, and dangles of chain tassel, a tiny sparkling crystal bead, and a golden leap charm, make this gussied up enough for bottle collectors of any and every age (and I say, gender).
 Worthy of note is that the bottle was actually inspired by the floral elements in the fragrance.
 The gold charm reflects the glamour and “notion of stardom” of the fragrance.

 The designers got this one just right for the brand.
 It is a little bit boho and California girl effortless but it is also chic, and feminine.
 Created by perfumer Laurent Le Guernec in collaboration with Elizabeth Arden, the fragrance itself will make a fantastic Valentine’s Day gift, both floral, and yet young and sexy.
-The actual breakdown of the key note are: TOP NOTES: Ginger, juicy Mandarin, Red Currant; MID NOTES: Pink Peony, Wisteria, Orange Flower; BASE NOTES: Vetiver, Massoia Wood, Musk.
+The actual breakdown of the key notes are: TOP NOTES: Ginger, juicy Mandarin, Red Currant; MID NOTES: Pink Peony, Wisteria, Orange Flower; BASE NOTES: Vetiver, Massoia Wood, Musk.

 Depending upon your body chemistry Lucky Darling may remain lightly on your skin for a while.
-It’s a light enough fragrance to spritz heavily now, and with a lighter hand as the Summer and warmer weather approaches.
+It’s a light enough fragrance to spritz heavily now and with a lighter hand as the Summer and warmer weather approaches.
 Or just spray it on your sheets and towels, in your hair, and anywhere you want someone close to you to enjoy it.
 It’s not going to knock anyone over with heavy fragrance from across the room (and that’s a good) thing.
-I’d consider it a daytime scent for women, date night scent for younger girls.
+I’d consider it a daytime scent for women and, date night scent for younger girls.